 You could even mix dirt and some red clay or just use the clay instead of dirt.
 I would recommend using the orangish clay over a white painted pot instead of the black.

 And there you have it!
 A brand new vase that looks old but is a new in your home!
 Honestly, if you already have a vase you can use this project should only cost you the can of paint which is less than $7 with tax.

-All in all….this is an easy and inexpensive DIY that can make a big impact and rescue an old vase in the too!
+All in all….this is an easy and inexpensive DIY vase project that can make a big impact.
+It also rescues an old vase too, saves you money and keeps an old vase out of the landfill.

 Shop the Post:

 Where to Purchase Old Weathered Vases

 So just in case you are not into a DIY vase and you would rather purchase a vase already to use, I’ve gathered up some pots for you to just add to your cart.
 There are some gorgeous old world antique looking vases that would be a lovely addition to your home decor.